-No non-audit services were provided by BDO in the 2017 financial year.
-As a result the Board is satisfied that the auditor is compatible with, and did not compromise, the auditor's independence requirements of the Corporations Act 2001.
+As a result, the Board is satisfied that the auditor is compatible with, and did not compromise, the auditor's independence requirements of the Corporations Act 2001.

-Details of the provision of audit services by BDO Audit (WA) Pty Ltd, can be found at note 17 of this financial report.
+Details of the provision of audit services by BDO Audit (WA) Pty Ltd and its related entity BDO Reward (WA) Pty Ltd, can be found at note 19 of this financial report.